The Age Defying Clinic

 Even though decreased testosterone production isn’t the most common cause of erectile dysfunction, when it is diagnosed as the cause, testosterone replacement therapy can improve the condition.
 Erectile dysfunction (ED) is the inability to attain and maintain an erection firm enough for sexual intercourse or activity.
 ED isn’t always an inability to achieve an erection.
 For some men, it can be an inconsistency to do so, or it can be the inability to sustain it for extended periods of time.

 As a man ages, the amount of testosterone in his body naturally declines gradually, starting at about age 30.
 There are many reasons for the decline.
 When men reach andropause, lower testosterone levels can lead to changes affecting the quality of their lives, including the ability to reach or maintain an erection.
-Testosterone replacement therapy at Rejuvime Medical has helped many men treat erectile dysfunction.
+Men concerned about ED who are considering testosterone replacement therapy travel from Lafayette, LA, and throughout the state to Rejuvime Medical, where we’ve helped many men treat erectile dysfunction.

 Thanks to TV commercials, most people have heard about erectile dysfunction for men.
 Fewer people know that women can also experience sexual dysfunction, especially after menopause.
 A reduced sex drive (low libido) and difficulty reaching orgasm are the most common signs of hormone-related sexual dysfunction among women.
 These changes don’t necessarily bother all women, but for many it detracts from their quality of life.
 Other types of sexual dysfunction that affect women are painful intercourse and vaginal dryness.